HandDiffuse/HandDiffuse/README.md

 ###
-This repo is the official implementation of "HandDiffuse: A Large Hands Interaction Dataset for Hands Motion Generation”
+This repo is the official implementation of "HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models”
 <!--
 **HandDiffuse/HandDIffuse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.